Change can be a good magnet for attention, especially

 her soul.

-For her oldest friends, its been a struggle at
+For her oldest friends, it’s been a struggle at

 times.
 This week one of them introduced her by her new first name.
 A